ninadgawad/TheSpaceTime/README.md

 The General Relativity deals with large objects and considers Universe as a space time fabric which is geometric and predictable.
 This is basically the theory proposed by Sir Albert Einstein with little modification.

 ### QUANTUM PHYSICS
 Quantum Physics on the other hand deal with minute or micro things like electrons, neutrons etc. which are totally unpredictable.

-It deals with 3 types of forces:
+### There are 4 types of forces:

-* Nuclear Force (S)
+* Gravity
+* The Strong force
 * Electromagnetic Force (ES)
 * Weak Force (W)